cryptfire/cryptfire/README.md

 # Meet Cryptfire

 Cryptfire sets up a MongoDB, Nginx, knative Cluster as well as an Admin Dashboard and a sample NextJS-Auth application.
-A visual tool allows you to create and manage your databases, collections and attributes.
+A visual tool allows you to create and manage your database schemas, collections and attributes, as well as Users and Sessions, Projects (Frontends/Apps) and Crypto integration.

 Utilize [Appwrite](https://github.com/appwrite/appwrite) for highest expectations and great design while this is still in the works.